therealsult/sultan_abdullah_A1-Midterm/README.md

 ## Usage

-Each member must choose one side and make a t paragraph argument and add an image of their chosen side.
+Each member must choose one side, write one paragraph argument and add an image of their chosen side.

 ## Contributing
 therealsult - Sultan Abdullah